rohitdasari0424/rohitdasari0424.github.io/docs/delta-time.md

 ---

 <p style = "font-weight : 300; font-size : 24px;">
-This is what the getOutput() method should look like thus far:
+This is what the getOutput() methods should look like thus far:
 </p>

 ```java